Surface bundles and the section conjecture: Introduction

-We construct many examples of curves $C, C'$ for which $[C]^*o_{1,{\text{\'et}}}$, $[\tilde{C'}]^*\widetilde{o_{2, \text{\'et}}}$ are non-vanishing.
+We show that there are many examples of curves $C, C'$ for which $[C]^*o_{1,{\text{\'et}}}$, $[\tilde{C'}]^*\widetilde{o_{2, \text{\'et}}}$ are non-vanishing.
 For instance, the geometric examples discussed in Section \ref{subsubsec:geometric-results} (e.g.~the cases in which we prove the tropical section conjecture) have this property.
-But we also use a Chebotarev argument to construct many curves over $p$-adic fields (and hence number fields) such that these classes do not vanish.
+But we also use a Chebotarev argument to show the existence of many curves over $p$-adic fields (and hence number fields) for which these classes do not vanish.
 In particular, these curves trivially satisfy the section conjecture.
 For example, we show: \begin{theorem} Let $\Gamma$ be a graph as in Theorem \ref{thm:main-geometric-thm}.
 Then there exists a Zariski-dense set $S$ of closed points of $Z_{\Gamma, \mathbb{Z}}$ such that for each $s\in S$, there exists a $\on{Frac}(W(\kappa(s)))$-point $s'$ of $\mathscr{M}_g$ specializing to $s$, such that the section conjecture is true for the curve $\mathscr{C}_{g, s'}$ (that is, the $\on{Frac}(W(\kappa(s)))$-curve corresponding to $s'$). \end{theorem} Here $\kappa(s)$ is the residue field of a closed point $s$ and $W(\kappa(s))$ is the ring of Witt vectors of $\kappa(s)$.
 See Theorems \ref{thm:examples-o1-p-adic} and \ref{thm:example-o2-p-adic} for a stronger and more general statement.
 In principle our method gives us quantitative control (in the sense of the Chebotarev density theorem) over the Dirichlet density of the set $S$ in the theorem.

-We believe the examples we construct of curves $C$ exhibiting the non-vanishing of $\widetilde{o_{2, \text{\'et}}}$ are particularly interesting, as they show that this class is a genuine (non-abelian) obstruction to the existence of rational points.
+We believe that our examples of curves $C$ exhibiting the non-vanishing of $\widetilde{o_{2, \text{\'et}}}$ are particularly interesting, as they show that this class is a genuine (non-abelian) obstruction to the existence of rational points.
 Unfortunately all of our examples are of a local nature.
 It would be interesting to find an example of a curve over a number field which has points everywhere locally, but which exhibits the non-vanishing of $\widetilde{o_{2, \text{\'et}}}$.
 As far as we are aware there is no known example of a curve over a number field which has points everywhere locally and is known to satisfy the section conjecture in a genuinely non-abelian way.